 Whatever form that they take — jewelry, coins, or bullion — your precious metals are, quite literally, treasures.
 Obviously, you want to keep your investment safe, secure, and in top condition.

-There are many security solutions out there, and which storage option you choose will depend upon both on the size and value of your precious metals collection, as well as how quickly and easily you may need to access it.
+There are many security solutions out there.
+The storage option you choose depends upon on the size and value of your precious metals collection.
+You must also consider how quickly and easily you may need to access your precious metals as well.
 Many experts suggest diversifying your storage methods and locations for optimum security in the case of unexpected events.

 Here are a few storage options for your precious metals:

-It’s old-fashioned, but many people still rely on carefully hidden stashes of precious metals around the home.
-It may be the least secure option, but it gives you quick access to your assets in case of an emergency.
+An old-fashioned method, but many people still rely on carefully hidden stashes of precious metals around the home.
+It may be the least secure option, but it gives you quick access to your assets in an emergency.
 If you choose your hiding places carefully, your precious metals may be less of a target to thieves than a more obvious safe.
-There is a wide range of diversion safes on the market today made to resemble common household objects such as power sockets.
-Appropriately placed, they are likely to be overlooked in a robbery.
+A wide range of diversion safes exists on the market today, made to resemble common household objects such as power sockets.
+When appropriately placed, a robber might likely overlook them in a robbery.
 Other methods include hiding valuables under floorboards or even burying them.
 The ultimate security of these methods is debatable, and they are probably best limited to small amounts of precious metals intended for emergency access.

 Entrusting your precious metals to a bank or a certified bullion vaulting service is an extremely secure way to store your precious metals.
 You gain a huge amount of added security and convenience: you can just drop your valuables off and go.
 There are certain considerations to keep in mind, however.
-Your access is limited to the facilities’ open hours, which means if you need your precious metals in a hurry, you could end up frustrated.
+Your access limits to the facilities’ open hours, which means if you need your precious metals in a hurry, you could end up frustrated.
 In rare cases, the contents of a safety deposit box can be seized by the IRS or creditors.
-If you are looking at a private vaulting service, be aware that they generally deal with larger volumes of precious metals, and that you will be charged a certain percentage of your deposit annually — which could cut into the appreciation of your investment.
+If you are looking at a private vaulting service, be aware they generally deal with larger volumes of precious metals.
+The vaulting service will charge you a certain percentage of your deposit annually — which could cut into the appreciation of your investment.